Minde339/gnews-app-fe/README.md

 ## Features

-- The application reads data from [this endpoint]('https://gnews.io/api/v4/search?q=example&token=API-Token').
+- The application reads data from ('https://gnews.io/api/v4/search?q=example&token=API-Token').
 - Data retrieved is shown as seperated Articles.
 (Limited Value to 9 Articles)
 - Article Description is truncated with ellipsis if description reaches more than 125 characters.
 - Search Input is validated to allow only alphanumeric + space characters up to 40 characters.